-5.3.3.9 A sample-receiving facility shall be completed and fully operational prior to the return of samples to Earth, on a timescale that allows ample time for integrated testing of the facility, the instrumentation, and the NASA life detection and biohazard test protocol, well in advance of receiving returned Martian materials.
+5.3.3.9 Construction and commissioning of a sample-receiving facility shall be completed and fully operational at least 2 years prior to the return of samples to Earth, in order to allow ample time for integrated testing of the facility, the overall test protocol, and instrumentation well in advance of receiving returned martian materials.

-5.3.3.10 A sample-receiving facility shall employ appropriately certified personnel and instrumentation to validate and perform the battery of tests described in the NASA life detection and biohazard test protocol that will be used to determine whether and when unsterilized materials returned from Mars may be approved for controlled distribution or full release from containment.
+5.3.3.10 A sample-receiving facility shall employ multidisciplinary teams of scientists to develop, validate, and perform a rigorous battery of tests that will be used to determine whether and when unsterilized materials returned from Mars may be approved for controlled distribution, or full release from containment.